stop histamine reaction clear histamine from body

 Increased production or decreased degradation of histamine

-Damage to the cells that produce DAO in the intestines is just one of the reasons why gastrointestinal disease is commonly linked with histamine intolerance (4).
+Damage to the cells that produce DAO in the intestines is just one of the reasons why gastrointestinal disease is commonly linked with histamine intolerance (3).
+Leaky gut, inflammation in the intestinal tract, and various other intestinal conditions can leave you with digestive disturbances, impaired ability to make DAO and increase histamine production.

-If you suspect a DAO deficiency is your issue, you can try these natural ways to increase DAO enzymes and use a DAO supplement.
+If you suspect a DAO deficiency is contributing to your histamine reactions, you can try these natural ways to increase DAO enzymes and use a DAO supplement.

 Increased conversion from histidine to histamine

-Additionally, this can occur due to bacterial conversion of histidine to histamine.
-We touch on this below under the "Gut bacteria imbalances" sub-section.
+Additionally, this can occur in the gut due to the way that bacteria can convert histidine to histamine.
+I'll touch more on this below in the "gut bacteria imbalances" sub-section.

 Methylation deficiency

 Methylation is a buzz word you hear a lot in nutrition circles, as it is so fundamental to many processes in the body.
-And, it's not uncommon to have deficient methylation for one reason or other (genetic, nutritional, etc.).
+Besides, it's not uncommon to have reduced methylation capacity for one reason or another (genetic, nutritional, etc.).

 Allergy and inflammation

-Since histamine is released as part of the allergic and inflammatory responses, the presence of allergy or chronic inflammation will increase your basal histamine levels.
+Since histamine is released as part of the allergic and inflammatory responses, the presence of allergens or chronic inflammation will increase your basal histamine levels.

 Dietary sources of histamine